chirag21120/Enotebook/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run both`

+Starts both the devlopment server of react as well as node server using nodemon

 ### `npm test`